Everything you need to know about keto diet for beginners: Stupid-simple guide

 Polycystic ovary syndrome

 Keto diet can help reduce insulin levels, which may play a key role in polycystic ovary syndrome.

 Lower insulin levels and eating less sugar or processed foods may help improve acne.

 Although the keto diet is safe for healthy people, there may be some side effects while your body adapts it.
 This is called “keto flu” and is usually over within a few days.
 Keto flu includes poor energy and mental function, increased hunger, sleep issues, nausea, digestive discomfort, and decreased exercise performance.

 To minimize this, you can try a regular low-carb diet for the first few weeks.
 This may teach your body to burn more fat before you completely eliminate carbs.
 It can also change the water and mineral balance of your body, so adding extra salt to your meals or taking mineral supplements can help.

-For minerals, try taking 3,000–4,000 mg of sodium, 1,000 mg of potassium and 300 mg of magnesium per day to minimize the side effects.
-At least in the beginning, it is important to eat until you’re full and avoid restricting calories too much.
-Usually, keto diet brings weight loss without intentional calorie restriction.
+For minerals, try taking 3,000 – 4,000 mg of sodium, 1,000 mg of potassium, and 300 mg of magnesium per day to minimize the side effects.
+At least, in the beginning, it is important to eat until you’re full and avoid restricting calories too much.
+Usually, the keto diet brings weight loss without intentional calorie restriction.

 Foods to eat

 To cover everything you need to know about the keto diet for beginners, you must know which foods to eat.
 Swap carb with healthy fats and eat whole foods.